-1.Explain the worksheet, ask a few questions to ensure students understand the instructions (it’s a good idea to check with students who are less likely to understand, rather than your best students), and pass them out to pairs of students.
+1.Explain the worksheet.
+Ask a few questions to ensure students understand the instructions.
+(It’s a good idea to check with students who are less likely to understand, rather than your best students.)
+Then pass them out to pairs of students.

 2. Students work together to match items with names

-Practice 2: groups of about three students cut out clothing pictures from ads or catalogs, decide on prices, and label the pictures (i.e. “SALE! men’s shirts-- $11.99 each”) Groups may name their “stores.”
+Practice 2: Groups of about three students cut out clothing pictures from ads or catalogs.
+They decide on prices and label the pictures (i.e. “SALE! men’s shirts-- $11.99 each.”)
+Groups may name their “stores.”
 (25 min.)

 Communicative practice (25 min.):

-(Students use their new clothing vocabulary in a real-life context by role playing a clothing store purchase.)
+(Students use their new clothing vocabulary in a real-life context by role-playing a clothing store visit.)

-1. Explain the shopping role play, and then demonstrate a shopping interaction with a student volunteer.
-Check that students know phrases for making purchases, and write them on the board:
+1. Explain the shopping role-play and then demonstrate a shopping interaction with a student volunteer.
+Check that your students know phrases for making purchases, and write them on the board:

 Customer: I’d like this/ these _____.

 Customer: Here you are.
 (You can offer play money-- or just pretend to pay.)

 2. Give further instructions (see steps below.)
 Ask a few questions to make sure students understand the instructions.
 Then ask one student from each group of three to stay at their table as sales clerk while the other two of each group act as customers.